-CAA paper 2006/01: a database to record human experience of evacuation in aviation accidents: the aircraft statistics and knowledge database (AASK)
+CAA paper 2006/01: a database to record human experience of evacuation in aviation accidents: the aircraft accident statistics and knowledge database (AASK)

 This report concerns the development of the AASK V4.0 database (CAA Project 560/SRG/R+AD).
 AASK is the Aircraft Accident Statistics and Knowledge database, which is a repository of survivor accounts from aviation accidents.
 Its main purpose is to store observational and anecdotal data from interviews of the occupants involved in aircraft accidents.
 The AASK database has wide application to aviation safety analysis, being a source of factual data regarding the evacuation process.
 It is also key to the development of aircraft evacuation models such as airEXODUS, where insight into how people actually behave during evacuation from survivable aircraft crashes is required.
 With support from the UK CAA (Project 277/SRG/R&AD), AASK V3.0 was developed.
 This was an on-line prototype system available over the internet to selected users and included a significantly increased number of passenger accounts compared with earlier versions, the introduction of cabin crew accounts, the introduction of fatality information and improved functionality through the seat plan viewer utility.

+The most recently completed AASK project (Project 560/SRG/R+AD) involved four main components: a) analysis of the data collected in V3.0; b) continued collection and entry of data into AASK; c) maintenance and functional development of the AASK database; and d) user feedback survey.
 All four components have been pursued and completed in this two-year project.
 The current version developed in the last year of the project is referred to as AASK V4.0.
 This report provides summaries of the work done and the results obtained in relation to the project deliverables.